Pakuba Airfield

 Pakuba Airfield (IATA: PAF, ICAO: HUPA) is an airfield serving Pakuba and Murchison Falls National Park in the Nwoya District of northern Uganda.

 The airport is operated by the Civil Aviation Authority of Uganda.
 It is one of the five upcountry airports that are authorized to handle cross-border air traffic from member countries of the East African Community, as part of efforts to promote tourism within eastern Africa.
-Pakuba Airfield receives daily domestic flights from Entebbe International Airport and Kajjansi Airfield, which are primarily used by tourists to visit Murchison Falls National Park, as well as connecting to Kidepo Valley National Park and Queen Elizabeth National Park.
+Pakuba Airfield receives daily domestic flights from Entebbe International Airport and Kajjansi Airfield, which are primarily used by tourists to visit Murchison Falls National Park, and connect to Kidepo Valley National Park and Queen Elizabeth National Park.

 Location

 Pakuba Airfield is approximately 275 km by air north-west of Entebbe International Airport, the country's largest civilian and military airport.

 It is 15 km north-west of Bugungu Airstrip and 72 km west of Chobe Safari Lodge Airport, which are also within Murchison Falls National Park.